cloudmix-dev/workertown/www/docs/src/pages/docs/packages/search/cache.md

 scan used **before** it runs the search.
 If a cached version is found, it will **not** hit the `storage` and instead use the cached set of documents.

+When a document is added/updated/deleted, the service will clear the cache for that document's `tenant` and `index`.

 ---

 ## `CacheAdapter`